 16 October 2017 See Alder's update, Devastation continues in Napa and Sonoma.

-Jancis writes at 7 am 10 October UK time, updated 14 October Elaine was such a trooper to send this report.
+10 October 2017, updated 14 October 2017 Jancis wrote Elaine was such a trooper to send this report.
 She has just sent this message: 'We had to evacuate.
 Got daughter out earlier today.
 Stayed to help neighbour and animal rescue near our house evacuate.
 En route now to where we will stay.
 Exhausted but we are safe.
 Super grateful.'

 Signorello in Napa and Paradise Ridge in Santa Rosa, Sonoma, wineries are reported razed to the ground.
 Many vineyards singed.
 Alder reported that 10 people [at least 34 by 14 October with more than 100 people missing] lost their lives in the conflagration and reports, 'The fires are only single-digit percentages contained.
 The devastation is far from over.'
 He will contribute a report on the effects of the fires to be published early next week.

-Elaine wrote at 4 pm 9 October UK time, 8 am California time Residents of San Francisco and the East Bay have just woken up this morning to a distinctly smoky atmosphere thanks to the collective impact of overnight fires that broke out throughout the North Coast.
+9 October 2017 Elaine wrote Residents of San Francisco and the East Bay have just woken up this morning to a distinctly smoky atmosphere thanks to the collective impact of overnight fires that broke out throughout the North Coast.